Postmortem Care Skill

 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

-Don appropriate PPE based on indications for isolation precautions.
+Don appropriate personal protective equipment (PPE) based on indications for isolation precautions.

 Turning a recently deceased body to the side sometimes causes the flow of exhaled air.
 This is a normal event and not a sign of life.